 I know that weight.
 I’ve carried it myself, navigating these same systems, sometimes with disclosure, sometimes without.
 I’ve sat there not knowing what to do or where to turn.
 I’ve left services that felt wrong and spent years believing that meant I was the problem.
 What I’ve learned, what I wish someone had told me earlier, is that when a service feels unsafe, that’s information.
 Not about you, but about the service.

 This guide exists because you deserve to know what you’re walking into before you walk into it, because uncertainty about where to go, who to trust, and what might happen next is entirely rational.
 The landscape is complicated, and navigating it while carrying trauma takes enormous courage.
+Many transitioned women are not just dealing with trauma from violence or abuse, but with a loss of trust in safety itself within our social sphere in the UK today.
+Epistemic violence – the constant denial of our lived reality – interferes with our ability to tell where safety actually lies.

 Nothing here implies fault, weakness, or that what happened to you was somehow less serious because of who you are.
 If you think you’ve experienced sexual or domestic violence, you deserve the same quality of care and protection as anyone else.